Abraham Lincoln 215th Birthday Event: Symposium & Banquet

 February 17, 2024

-The Abraham Lincoln Association invites you to help us mark the 215th birthday on Saturday, February 17, 2024.
+The Abraham Lincoln Association invites you to help us mark the 215th birthday.

-The Benjamin P. Thomas Memorial Symposium, free to all listeners, and the Thomas F. Schwartz Luncheon, for $45.00, have an all-new line-up of 4 speakers for 2024.
-Note that those who do not pay for the luncheon may sit alongside to hear that talk.
+The Benjamin P. Thomas Memorial Symposium and the Thomas F. Schwartz Luncheon have an all-new line-up of 4 speakers for 2024.

 2024 Banquet Keynote Speaker